PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

     - Issue Date
     - Due Date
         - Shows the activity due date.
-        - If task is not done, shows Overdue due date in red color.
+        - If task is not done, show Overdue due date in red color.
     - Overdue
         - It is applicable only when the Overdue amount are available.
         - It shows the `Capital Call` or `Cash Distribution` or `Net` amount of all approved or draft activity whose due date is passed.